Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 > 📖 Read more in [Azure Well-Architected Framework - Maximize efficiency of cloud spend].

+> ### 🧩 Static Content Hosting pattern
+>
+> The relative cost of storage is much lower than that of compute resources.
+One way to exploit this
+> is to move static content into a storage system, or to use caching (e.g. Azure CDN) to store and
+> re-serve data that does not change frequently.
+This is also a great way to increase the
+> performance of an application by serving it from resources that are geographically closer to
+> users, and by offloading the processing of these requests to dedicated services that are optimised
+> for this task.
+>
+> 📖 Read the full [Static Content Hosting pattern].

 ### Cloud models

 Consider different cloud hosting models.
 Managed services (also called Platform as a Service/PaaS,